-This is the twelfth post in a sixteen part series on “Marriage with a Chronically Self-Centered Spouse.”
-In the posts nine through twelve we will examine guidelines for how to live at peace with a self-centered spouse “as far as it depends on you ” (Rom.
+This is the thirteenth post in a seventeen part series on “Marriage with a Chronically Self-Centered Spouse.”
+In the posts ten through thirteen we will examine guidelines for how to live at peace with a self-centered spouse “as far as it depends on you ” (Rom.
 12:18).
 These are not prescriptions with the promise of a better marriage, but wisdom principles that will allow you to inject as much peace into a situation as your spouse will allow.

 Talking About the Past

 Discussing the past is a classic Catch-22 with a chronically self-centered spouse.
 If the past is not brought up, then the self-centered spouse treats each moment as if it had no history (i.e., no reason for you to be afraid, upset, bracing, etc…).
 If the past is brought up, then you are “being unforgiving and nothing is going to get better as long as you only focus on the negative, especially parts of history we can’t change.”

 The book of Proverbs provides excellent guidance for these lose-lose moments in life, “Answer not a fool according to his folly, lest you be like him yourself.
 Answer a fool according to his folly, lest he be wise in his own eyes (26:4-5).”
 We learn from this passage that there is no one right way to respond to someone who isn’t humble or self-aware enough to receive the truth.

 But this passage does not allow this “realism” to result in cynical, hopeless silence.
 We are directed to speak up (at times) in the face of folly.
 There are two guiding principles for when we should speak.

 - Are we in emotional self-control or will we descend into foolish speech (v.
 4)?